rq-Chen/rq-Chen.github.io/README.md

 4. Create a folder `/css` under the root of your github pages repo.
 Find a css you like, rename it to `global.css` and put it under this folder.

+   (Note: if you are as lazy as me, you can go to "themes"-"open themes folder" and find Typora's default themes there)

 5. Whenever you need to display a page with additional format, create a folder `/css` in the same place and put in a `local.css`.

 You can add javascripts to all your pages by modifying "Append in \<head/\>" too.
 For example, I add some syntax highlighting with `highlight.js`: